KIZI/entityclassifier-gate-stand-alone-plugin/README.md

-If you need any help/support with the plugin or you notice some bugs feel free to contact us.
+If you need any help/support with the plugin free to contact us.
+Bugs please report as issues to this repository.

 License
 ------